Venue: Council Chamber, Penns Place, Petersfield, GU31 4EX

 Confirmation of Previous Minutes

-To confirm the minutes of the meeting of the Council held on 17 January 2019.
+To confirm the minutes of the meeting of the Council held on 16 January 2020, previously circulated.

-The minutes of the meeting held on 17 January 2019 were agreed and signed as a correct record.
+RESOLVED that the minutes of the meeting of the Council held on 16 January 2020 were approved as a correct record.

 To deal with any public questions notified at least two clear working days before the meeting and in accordance with the Council’s protocol for public questions.